 An S-corp is not a different type of business — it’s a tax election.

-✔ You pay yourself a reasonable salary (subject to payroll taxes)
+✔ You will pay yourself a reasonable salary (subject to payroll taxes)

 ✔ Remaining profit is taken as distributions